johzip/spot_Arm_Cabinet/README.md

 # Spot Robot Setup Tutorials in Isaac Sim

-This repository contains tutorials for setting up the Spot robot in NVIDIA Isaac Sim.
+This repository contains tutorials for setting up the Spot robot with Arm in NVIDIA Isaac Sim.
 The tutorials guide users through installation, configuration, and running basic simulations with the Spot robot.
+The simulation Scenario is a Cabinet in a office Room, the top drawer of this cabinet can be opened by the robot Arm.

 ## Prerequisites